California Beating-The-Odds Schools, 2013

 How did these schools foster higher levels of academic success than their peer schools?

 One key factor is a positive school climate.
 Confirming the results of a previous WestEd study of California secondary schools, the 2013 Beating the Odds secondary schools had significantly higher School Climate Index scores compared to the middle and high schools that did not make the list.

 This finding underscores the importance of making school climate improvement a priority in Local Control and Accountability Plans.

-This report was developed by the Health and Human Development Program at WestEd.
 To learn more about how positive school climate is a factor strongly associated with beating the academic achievement odds, read A Climate for Academic Success: How School Climate Distinguishes Schools That Are Beating the Achievement Odds.

 Subscribe to the E-Bulletin and receive regular updates on research, free resources, solutions, and job postings from WestEd.